 They provide protection to the developing embryo and supply nutrients.

 They have the capability to regulate gene expression and seed germination.

 Endosperm induces signals according to environmental conditions and regulates embryonic growth.

 The endosperm contains cytokinin, which regulates cellular differentiation.

-It may induce abortion of seeds from the genetically mismatched cross.
+It may induce the abortion of seeds from the genetically mismatched cross.